FMA-Net++: Motion- and Exposure-Aware Joint Video Super-Resolution and Deblurring: Method

+where $\bm{p}_k$ denotes the $k$-th spatial offset within the $k_d \times k_d$ grid.
+Unlike conventional dynamic filtering that uses fixed spatial neighborhoods, FGDF explicitly performs filtering \emph{along motion trajectories} by dynamically sampling features guided by the estimated optical flow.
+By utilizing our exposure-conditioned kernel $\mathcal{K}^D_i$, this operation naturally achieves jointly motion- and exposure-aware filtering, making Eq.~\ref{eq:recon_xt} a \textit{practical, learnable approximation} of the conceptual degradation model in Eq.~\ref{eq:conceptual_degradation}.
+The warped HR frame $\bm{Y}_{t \rightarrow i}$ is defined as:

-where $\mathcal{W}$ denotes the occlusion-aware backward warping.
+where $\mathcal{W}$ denotes the occlusion-aware backward warping~\cite{wolberg1990digital}.

-\textbf{Restoration Network (Net$^R$).} Net$^R$ performs the final restoration, taking the blurry LR sequence $\bm{X}$ along with the rich priors predicted by Net$^D$ ($\bm{F}^{D,M}, \mathbf{f}^{D,M}$, and $\mathcal{K}^D$) as input.
+\textbf{Restoration Network (Net$^R$).} As shown in the right part of Fig.~\ref{fig:network}, Net$^R$ performs the final restoration, taking the blurry LR sequence $\bm{X}$ along with the rich priors predicted by Net$^D$ ($\bm{F}^{D,M}, \mathbf{f}^{D,M}$, and $\mathcal{K}^D$) as input.
 It first generates initial features by combining $\bm{X}$ and the context feature $\bm{F}^{D,M}$ using concatenation and an RDB~\cite{wang2018esrgan}.
-These features are then refined through another stack of HRBP blocks, initializing the multi-flow-mask pairs with $\mathbf{f}^{D,M}$ from Net$^D$ to leverage the motion prior.
-Crucially, within each HRBP block in Net$^R$, the DA attention utilizes the estimated kernel $\mathcal{K}^D_i$ as its query, after which ETM continues to provide exposure conditioning, enabling degradation- and exposure-adaptive restoration.
+These features are then refined through another stack of HRBA blocks, initializing the multi-flow-mask pairs with $\mathbf{f}^{D,M}$ from Net$^D$ to leverage the motion prior.
+Crucially, within each HRBA block in Net$^R$, the DA attention utilizes the estimated kernel $\mathcal{K}^D_i$ as its query, after which the ETM layer continues to provide exposure conditioning, enabling degradation- and exposure-adaptive restoration.
 Finally, the refined features $\bm{F}^{R,M}$ pass through an upsampling block to predict a high-frequency residual $\hat{\bm{Y}}_i^{\text{res}}$.
 The final sharp HR frame is obtained by adding this residual to the bilinearly upsampled blurry LR input:

 where $\uparrow_s$ denotes the $\times s$ bilinear upsampling.